 Dear Scouts and Parents,

-There will be a PATROL LEADER COUNCIL MEETING (Class A uniform) on Tuesday, September 2, 5:30-6:30 PM at Camp Richard, just before the first troop meeting (Richmond School Library if it is raining).
+There will be a PATROL LEADER COUNCIL MEETING (Class A uniform) on Tuesday, November 4th, 6:00-6:30 PM just before the troop meeting at the Downey-Weaver post (upstairs).
 All Patrol Leaders, Senior Patrol Leader, and Assistant Senior Patrol Leader must attend.
 Any Patrol Leader who cannot attend needs to contact his Assistant Patrol Leader so that each patrol is represented.
 We now ask that all assistant patrol leaders and all scouts with administrative positions of responsibilities attend the PLC as well.

 Troop 1 Richmond, RI